Universal Orlando with Small Kids: how to make sure everyone has a blast

 Top Universal Islands of Adventure Activities with Small Kids

 I wish we could say that the kids are going to love riding Kong, but no. Not likely for young kids even if they’re tall enough to ride.
 But don’t worry!
 Universal Islands of Adventure is loaded with activities and spaces perfect for a family trip with small kids.
+Check out this great guide to Islands of Adventure from our friends at Global Munchins for more big kid ideas.

 Enjoying Seuss Landing with the Fam